fatash89/atom/README.md

 with a new tag, `base-XXX-YYY` to the appropriate DockerHub repo. `XXX` will be the base tag and `YYY` will be the CircleCI build number.
 5. Update the [aliases section of the CircleCI config](.circleci/config.yml) to use the new base
-6. Check in the results from (5) and merge the branch into master.
-The new base tag will be auto-pushed to the generic base tag `base-XXX` upon merge into master.
+6. Check in the results from (5) and merge the branch into latest.
+The new base tag will be auto-pushed to the generic base tag `base-XXX` upon merge into latest.

 #### Updating Base Dockerfiles